InjectiveLabs/mainnet-genesis/GENESIS-CEREMONY.md

 Generally the steps to create a genesis validator are as follows:

-1. Install `injectived` from source
+1. Install `injectived` from release binary
     ```bash
     wget https://github.com/InjectiveLabs/injective-chain-releases/releases/download/v1.0.1-1624754359/linux-amd64.zip
     ```